mongerrr/Openmoto1/README.md

 ## About OpenMoto
 In the future, I do intend on creating more designs for a variety of bikes including trials, mx, enduro and roadbikes.
 I also intend for these designs to be distributed freely, with the option for people to get me to organise 3D printing for a small fee.
 For this model and more new designs, visit [mongerrr.github.io](mongerrr.github.io)

-If yo would like to become a collaborator and share your designs alongside me, contact me at [amonger@gmail.com](mailto:amonger@gmail.com)
+If you would like to become a collaborator and share your designs alongside me, contact me at [amonger@gmail.com](mailto:amonger@gmail.com)

 If you would like to support the design of parts like these, please make a donation, however big or small at [paypal.me/mongerrr](paypal.me/mongerrr)